U.S. regulator urges registration of cryptocurrency exchanges

 WASHINGTON (Reuters) - The U.S. Securities and Exchange Commission said on Wednesday that many online trading platforms for cryptocurrencies should be registered with the regulator and subject to additional rules, in a further sign regulators are cracking down on the digital currency sector.

-In a statement, the SEC said these “potentially unlawful” platforms may be giving investors an unearned sense of safety by labelling themselves as “exchanges.”
+In a statement, the SEC said these“potentially unlawful” platforms may be giving investors an unearned sense of safety by labeling themselves as“exchanges.”
 The regulator said these platforms need to register with the SEC as a regulated national securities exchange or an alternate trading system, or ATS.

 “The SEC staff has concerns that many online trading platforms appear to investors as SEC-registered and regulated marketplaces when they are not,” the agency said on Wednesday.